PunkUnicorn/The-Return-of-Tom-Thumb/Prose - Chapter Three1.md

 The Tailor stopped dead in his tracks: “Well...” he exclaimed.
 “This thorpe might be one of the grottiest hovels I've ever seen, but they do have the finest stables.”

 Tom was stunned to silence at the sight of the space, and the luscious piles of hay.
 Kim claimed one of the close corner sections.
-She laid claim to the equal corner opposite and The Tailor joined Tom's side, both having ample space.
+Tom laid claim to the equal corner opposite and The Tailor joined her side, both having ample space.

 The Tailor sat briefly but got up quickly, fumbling at his sides, walking to the centre of the open space.
 He reached up on tiptoes towards something dangling from the tall ceiling.
 He grunted slightly, with the strain, and pulled the dangling thing down.